lividhen/lividhen.github.io/_tabs/about.md

 ---

-> This page is a guide for modifying your home menu on your nintendo 3ds.
+This site is a guide for modifying your home menu on your nintendo 3ds.
 You will need a 3ds running custom firmware.
 You can find a wonderful guide [here](https://3ds.hacks.guide)!